dehghani735/UdemyPython/OreillyPythonDS/readme.md

-# Orielly Data Structures in Python Course
+# Oreilly Data Structures in Python Course

 By God.